alexjbarnes/wallabag-rss/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
-5. Ensure all tests pass: `make test`
+5. Ensure all tests pass: `just test`
 6. Submit a pull request

 ## License